srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     ![Screenshot of the Advisor Overview page. ](../images/AZ-900-10-03.png)

-    **Note:** Depending on your resources, your recommendations will be different and we might get the notification "You are following all of our performance recommendations".
+    **Note:** Depending on your resources, your recommendations will be different and you might get the notification "You are following all of our performance recommendations".

 1. Select **All recommendations** and take time to view each recommendation and suggested actions.

-    **Note:** Depending on your resources, your recommendations will be different and we might get the notification "You are following all of our performance recommendations".
+    **Note:** Depending on your resources, your recommendations will be different and you might get the notification "You are following all of our performance recommendations".

     ![Screenshot of the Advisor All recommendations page. ](../images/AZ-900-10-04.png)